 Curriculum Intent

-Students in Years 7, 8 and 9 study: English, Mathematics, Science, History, Geography, French or Spanish, Classical Civilisations (from September 2024), Latin (for some students determined by aptitude in French or Spanish in Year 7), Art, Music, Physical Education, Computing, Drama, Food Technology, Design Technologies, Religious Education, Personal Development (PSHE), Critical Thinking.
+Students in Years 7, 8 and 9 study English, Mathematics, Science, History, Geography, French or Spanish, Religious Education, Classical Civilisations, Latin (for some students determined by aptitude), Art, Drama, Music and Physical Education.
+In addition, students have the opportunity to learn Computing, Design Technology, Food Technology and Textiles through a carousel programme.

-Key Stage 4 Core Subjects: GCSE English (Language and Literature), GCSE Mathematics, GCSE Science, GCSE French or Spanish, GCSE RE (Year 10), Physical Education, Personal Development (PSHE)
+Key Stage 4 Core Subjects: GCSE English (Language and Literature), GCSE Mathematics, GCSE Science, GCSE French, Spanish or Latin; GCSE History or Geography; GCSE RE (Year 10), Physical Education, Personal Development (PSHE)

-Key Stage 4 Options: GCSE History, GCSE Geography, GCSE French or Spanish, GCSE Latin, GCSE Business Studies, GCSE Computer Science, GCSE DT, GCSE Food & Nutrition, GCSE Art, GCSE Photography, GCSE Textiles, GCSE Music, GCSE Drama, GCSE Physical Education, GCSE Triple Science, BTEC Sports.
+Key Stage 4 Options: GCSE History, GCSE Geography, GCSE French, GCSE Spanish, GCSE Latin, GCSE Business Studies, GCSE Computer Science, GCSE DT, GCSE Food & Nutrition, GCSE Art, GCSE Photography, GCSE Textiles, GCSE Music, GCSE Drama, GCSE Physical Education, GCSE Triple Science, BTEC Sports.

 In the Sixth Form (Key Stage 5, Years 12-13), all current courses in our 16-19 programme lead to A-Level qualifications.
 All our students have full time study programmes over 600 planned hours.
 All students follow a structured careers programme during their two years of study.
 This includes – but is not limited to – the following: